lucasrosa/dds/README.md

 - [ ] Artificial intelligence (Machine learning) detection
 - [ ] Create Go Benchmarks :revolving_hearts:
 - [ ] Create Go Examples
-- [ ] Run each algorithm in a separate Go Routine :heart_eyes:
+- [X] Run each algorithm in a separate Go Routine :heart_eyes: (based on Go Benchmarks, this is and slower option)